+adv-inact-interface

-set vrouter name_str add-default-route vrouter name_str unset vrouter name_str add-default-route add-default-route adv-inact-interface set vrouter name_str adv-inact-interface unset vrouter name_str adv-inact-interface adv-inact-interface Directs the virtual router to consider active routes on inactive interfaces for redistribution or export.
-By default, only active routes defined on active interfaces can be redistributed to other protocols or exported to other virtual routers.
+set vrouter name\str adv-inact-interface unset vrouter name\str adv-inact-interface adv-inact-interface Directs the VR to consider active routes on inactive interfaces for redistribution or export.
+By default, only active routes defined on active interfaces can be redistributed to other protocols or exported to other VRs.